Manalu/CRUDQ-Chart-in-CI/readme.rst

 CRUDQ of Chart in Closure-Table with CodeIgniter
 ################################################

-This is the first version of it.
+This is just a test of the technology.
+Can be used to a start for projects or ideas.